Believe Music: Acquisitions and affiliates

+In 2017, Believe Recordings became AllPoints and developed its production sector with the launch of 3 labels: All Points, Naïve and Animal 63.

-In 2018, Believe finalized the acquisition of the German metal label Nuclear Blast, another German label Groove Attack and took 49% stake in Lili Louise Musique.
-In September 2018, Believe acquired a 49% stake in French indie label Tôt ou Tard from Wagram Music.
+In 2018, Believe acquired a majority stake in the German metal label Nuclear Blast.
+Also, Believe acquired the German label Groove Attack.
+The same year, it took 49% stake in Lili Louise Musique, then, in September 2018, Believe acquired a 49% stake in French indie label Tôt ou Tard from Wagram Music.